TJCanterbury/CMEECourseWork/Week2/README.md

  Script       | Description
  ------------- | -------------
- align_seqs.py | Aligns 2 sequences from a given fasta file basic_csv | write a file containing only species name and Body mass basic_io1.py | prints lines from a file basic_io2.py | appends a file
+ align_seqs.py | Aligns 2 sequences from a given fasta file align_seqs_fasta.py | Similar to align_segs.py except it takes sequences from 2 separate fasta files align_seqs_better.py | Similar to align_seqs_fasta.py except all the equally-best alignments are recorded and saved basic_csv | write a file containing only species name and Body mass basic_io1.py | prints lines from a file basic_io2.py | appends a file